Gioxgio/abn-amro/README.md

 ## Assumptions

-The following assumptions were made during the development of this project
+The following assumptions were made during the development of this project:

+- The generate password length is 7 chars and is letter only

 ## Shortcuts